cheminfo/nmrium-docs/docs/00_quickstart/00_quickstart.md

 - Export as SVG
 - Export as PNG
 - Copy image to Clipboard
-- Save data as .nmrium file
+- Save data as `.nmrium.zip` archive

 :::info

-An .nmrium file is a compressed text file containing all information of the (partially) assigned stored spectra.
-Depending on the number of spectra contained, saving can take longer, as can opening an .nmrium file again.
+A `.nmrium.zip` file is a ZIP-based archive that preserves the original raw/processed data alongside all processing, annotations, and assignments — making it future-proof and reproducible.
+See [NMRium File Format](/help/nmrium_zip) for details.
+Depending on the number of spectra it contains, saving and reopening it can take longer.

 :::